KTH-RPL/Pluto-ATRV/README.md

 # FAQ

-## I would like to use Pluto for a project, who do I speak to?
+## I would like to use Pluto for a project, who can I talk to?
+The robot is owned by professor Patric Jensfelt, and used for projects by doctoral student Waqas Ali (2024-), reach out if you are interested.

+## The robot is making noise during operation, is this normal?
+There are several sources of noise.
+The sounds that are emitted normally but which might be interpreted as problematic are the lidar and engine belts.
+While the sensor rig is on, the Livox lidar emits a "grinding", almost "sandy" noise.
+When the robot turns, it sometimes emits a sharp thumping sound.
+This is a sound coming from an engine belt.

 ## Why is the robot not moving?
-Here are the most likely reasons for why the robot is not moving, and what to do
+Here are the most likely reasons for why the robot is not moving.
+Check in the following order

 - Ensure that BOTH the real brake and virtual brakes are turned off.
 See "Operation/Getting It Moving".
 - Ensure that you have not accidentally pressed "mode" on the handheld controller.
--
+- Is there enough charge in the main batteries that power the engine?
+Check the battery voltage in the console.
+A nominal voltage with fully charged batteries will display anything in the range of 25.4 to 26 Volt.
+If you are several Volt below that, there is reason to suspect this cause.
+- Are the batteries (2xAA) in the handheld controller dead?
+- The USB based reciever for the handheld controller has been accidentally disconnected from the NUC inside Pluto.
+- Open up the chassis fully to check the engine level.
+There are several motor driver PCBs which are connected to the upper level by an ethernet cable.
+This cable can become loose - if the lights of the PCBs at the lowest level are red (blinking or solid color), then the cable is not fully connected and cannot transmit a signal.
+Try wiggling the cable which connects the upper and lower level at the connection point (not forcefully), or replace it.